 Ph.D., University of Texas at Austin

-Dr. Travis has studied, worked, and/or traveled in over 15 Spanish-speaking countries, spending extended time at the Universidad de Sevilla (Spain) and the Universidad Católica (Ecuador).
-His recent research has focused on twentieth-century Chilean literature and his book, Resisting Alienation: The literary work of Enrique Lihn (Bucknell University Press, 2007) concentrates on the work of poet Enrique Lihn.
+Dr. Travis has studied, worked, and/or traveled in more than 15 Spanish-speaking countries, spending extended time at the Universidad de Sevilla (Spain) and the Universidad Católica (Ecuador).
+His recent research has focused on 20th-century Chilean literature and his book, Resisting Alienation: The literary work of Enrique Lihn (Bucknell University Press, 2007) concentrates on the work of poet Enrique Lihn.
 He has contributed chapters to major books on Lihn (Enrique Lihn: contra el canto de la goma de borrar, 2005) and Vicente Huidrobro (Huidobro’s Futurity: Twenty First Century Approaches, 2010), served as guest editor for a monographic edition of Crítica Hispánica celebrating the work of Pablo Neruda, and published in journals such as Revista Hispánica Moderna, Romance Quarterly, Mapocho, Crítica Hispánica, and Sophia Austral.
 Also an accomplished bilingual poet and translator, Dr. Travis has published creative work in ISLE, The Dirty Goat, and in the River Oak Review, where he now serves as an associate poetry editor.
 Dr. Travis enjoys teaching everything from Spanish 101 to Theories and Practice of Literary Translation, Expressive Latino Culture in the United States, and other seminars on Latin American Literature.
 He has led study abroad trips to Spain, Chile and Costa Rica.
 Dr. Travis assumed the responsibilities of Department Chair in June of 2007.

 M.A.T., University of Utah